mlynch/mlynch.github.com/_posts/2016-05-09-bike-camping.markdown

 The more I thought about solo camping, the more I was intrigued by the idea.
 I enjoy camping, especially backpacking, though I always did it in groups and with family and friends.
 Camping can be a lot work and being out *in it* can be stressful enough as a group, but doing it alone with no help or support at all?
 Crazy.
 I had to do it.

+Addionally, I recently bought a new bike for the longer commute my recent move added